rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/imager.md

 ###Platform differences
 On Android the height of the viewfinder cannot be set to any value less than 200.

-###Psion WM/CE devices lacking support
+###Zebra WM/CE devices lacking support
-The Imager API is not supported on any Psion devices from Enterprise Browser application.
+The Imager API is not supported on below devices from Enterprise Browser application.

+1. Workabout Pro 4 Device
+2. Omnii XT15 Device
+3. VH10 Device

 ##Requirements